-In section I, the contributors explore what we can learn from the history of philosophical thinking about love.
+In Part I, the contributors explore what we can learn from the history of philosophical thinking about love.
 The chapters cover Ancient Greek thinkers, namely Plato and Aristotle, as well as Kierkegaard’s critique of preferential love and Erich Fromm’s mystic interpretation of sexual relations.
-Section II covers current conceptions and practices of love.
-These chapters explore how love changes over time, the process of falling in love, envy in romantic partnerships, and a new interpretation of grand-parental love.
-Finally, Section III looks at the future of love.
+Part II covers current conceptions and practices of love.
+These chapters explore how love changes over time, the process of falling in love, the erotic dimension of romantic love, and a new interpretation of grand-parental love.
+Finally, Part III looks at the future of love.
 These chapters address technological developments related to love, such as algorithm-driven dating apps and robotic companions, as well as the potential of polyamory as a future romantic ideal.

 Part I: Past

 2. Aristotelian Communal Love

 4. Love’s Telos: Kierkegaard’s Critique of Preferential Love

 5. Erich Fromm on Love and Union: Mysticism and Romanticism about Sexual Relations

 6. Love and the Past (and Present, and Future)

 7. Falling in Love

 10. "Ain’t Love Grand?"
 Looking at Grandparental Love